 How to get around

 The most affordable and convenient option is to ride the bus.
-If you opt to admire the rural scenery then boarding the train is the perfect option for you, although it’s mostly available in Java.
+If you opt to admire the rural scenery then boarding the train is the perfect option for you, although it’s primarily available in Java.
 A car rental is also a great option.

 Language and currency